fyambos/NodeAPP/README.md

 In the mongo-express environment attributes, `ME_CONFIG_MONGODB_URL` @mongo references the name we have given to the mongo service (here, **"mongo"**).

 Composing up will install and launch the mongo container.
-Rebuilding is not necessary because is didn't exist before.
+Rebuilding is not necessary because it didn't exist before.

 ```bash
 docker-compose up -d